-Kona Manta Ray Snorkel
+Manta Ray Night Snorkel in Kona

 Regarded by the Travel Channel as one of the most thrilling experiences on earth, join us as we watch magnificent manta rays glide through the ocean in search of dinner!
 They can weigh more than 1,000 lbs and span more than 15 feet!
-Don’t worry, manta rays only filter feed on plankton.
+Don’t worry; manta rays only filter feed on plankton.

 Our manta ray night snorkel experience is an activity that can only be had in a few locations on earth; one of them is here on the Big Island of Hawaii.
-You’re unlikely to find another activity that provides an incredible adrenaline rush while being very safe and low risk!
+You’re unlikely to find another activity that provides an incredible adrenaline rush while being very safe and low-risk!
 Manta ray snorkeling will give you an unforgettable sensation.
 It is both humbling and awe-inspiring.

 - Check-in 15 minutes before departure at the Keauhou finger pier/dock.

-- Wetsuit tops and flotation devices provided.
+- Wetsuit tops and flotation devices are provided.

 - All necessary safety equipment is easily accessible on the canoe and discussed in the safety briefing.